gylien/scale-letkf/wiki/control.md

 ```
 this automatically run forecast from "2020-01-01 06:00:00" first and from "2020-01-01 12:00:00" next, and so on.

-Multiple forecasts from different initial times can be run simulateneously (see also [here](misc.md)).
+Simutaneous run of multiple forecasts from different initial times is supported (see also [here](misc.md)).
+This also applies for D1-2 and D3.

 ### D1 and D2 forecast